domsson/succade/README.md

 # Why succade?

 With projects like [polybar](https://github.com/polybar/polybar), the question for the relevance of succade is justified.
-Ultimately, this comes down to personal preference.
-Personally, I prefer succade (or similar solutions, like [Captain](https://github.com/muse/Captain)) because they enforce the separation of concerns as described by the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), which enables the mixing and matching of software.
+Personally, I prefer succade - and similar solutions, like [Captain](https://github.com/muse/Captain) - because they enforce the separation of concerns as described by the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).

 For example, imagine someone created a fork of Lemonbar that works with Wayland.
 As long as they would keep the same interface (same format specifiers supported as with Lemonbar), you can immediately switch to that new bar, without changing anything else.
 You can still use the same blocks, because they are not tied to the bar or succade.